 Avoid refined and processed carbohydrates, such as cookies, cakes and candy bars.
 “These provide no nourishment and will only make you feel more tired and down,” she adds.

-The reality: Drink 2.5 litres of fluid a day, but avoid caffeinated drinks and soft drinks as these can dehydrate you.
+Drink 2.5 litres of fluid a day, but avoid caffeinated drinks and soft drinks as these can dehydrate you.
 Besides, caffeine is not good for Baby.
 Instead, stick to still or sparkling water and herbal teas, Susie advises.

 Homemade soups also provide hydration while giving you extra nutrition, but keep it simple with plenty of vegetables, lean meat or fish, and a non-creamy, low-fat, and low-sodium broth.